mogoweb/wayland-protocols/README.md

 placed in the `unstable/` directory had certain naming conventions were applied, requiring a backward incompatible change to be declared "stable".

-During this phase, protocol extension interface names were, in addition to the major version postfix, also prefixed with `z` to distinguish them from stable protocols.
+During this phase, protocol interface names were, in addition to the major version postfix, also prefixed with `z` to distinguish them from stable protocols.